This post may contain affiliate links. Please read my disclosure policy.

 - Tomato soup like in this recipe!

 This tomato soup recipe is the perfect compliment to this chickpea curry dish.
 The tartness of the tomatoes helps balance the spices in the Coconut Chickpea Curry.
-I used fresh tomatoes, herbs and Karuna’s Watermelon Whole Plant Tonic Juice.
+I used fresh tomatoes, herbs and Karuna Detox Whole Plant Juice.
 The natural tartness of this juice pairs perfectly with the fresh tomatoes.

 How to Make this Vegan Chickpea Curry Recipe?